git-pull/tao-of-tmux/manuscript/04-server.md

 Your server holds [Sessions](#sessions) and the [Windows](#windows) and [Panes](#panes) within them.

-What really happens in tmux is you are connected via a socket connection to a server.
+What happens in tmux is you are connected via a socket connection to a server.
 What you see presented to you in your shell is merely a client connection.